promptfoo/promptfoo/site/docs/red-team/configuration.md

   - By default uses a [target URL](https://promptfoo.dev/plugin-helpers/ssrf.txt) on the promptfoo.dev host.
 We recommend placing with your own internal URL.

+- `ascii-smuggling`: Tests if the model is vulnerable to attacks using special Unicode characters to embed invisible instructions in text.

 ### Plugin Collections

 - `harmful`: Includes all available harm plugins